gmbss0/Time-Series_Forecast/README.md

 # Time Series Forecast with Attention
 This repository contains various Deep Learning Architectures I implemented from scratch during my master thesis.
-My research work dealed with attentive models applied to time-series forecast, where the goal was to ultimately to increase model interpretability and at the same time reach state-of-the-art prediction results.
+My research work dealed with attentive models applied to time-series forecast, where the goal was ultimately to increase model interpretability and at the same time reach state-of-the-art prediction results.
 The original dataset used within my thesis can not be shared publicly and was thus exchanged.
 The list below shows which architectures I implemented:

 1) Encoder-Decoder with Attention (mainly following the architecture of: [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/abs/1508.04025))
     - This architecture can be used to predict one- ore multi-step-ahead and further to analyse to which input time-steps the model attends while predicting